Feuermurmel/snappy/readme.md

   -h, --help            show this help message and exit -r, --recursive       Create and prune snapshots recursively on the
                         specified datasets.
+  -p PREFIX, --prefix PREFIX
+                        Use a different prefix for the snapshot names.
+This prefix is used when creating snapshots but also when selecting snapshots for pruning.
+Defaults to `snappy'.
   -k KEEP SPECIFICATION, --keep KEEP SPECIFICATION
                         Enables pruning old snapshots after creating a new one.
 This option can be given multiple times to keep